-This article contains multiple videos for users looking to setup the their envelope, shading, heating and cooling, space uses and other features within the web application.
+Learn how to upload your SketchUp and Revit energy model into the Sefaira Web App for more in-depth analysis as well as setup the envelope, shading, heating and cooling, space uses and other features within the web application.
 If you don't already have a model ready for Sefaira, you can follow along with one of our demo projects, otherwise you may want to start here:

 - Sefaira for SketchUp: Getting Started Modeling Videos

 - Sefaira for Revit: Getting Started Modeling Videos

 How do I move from the plugin to the web application?

 This video shows the crucial step of moving from the realtime feedback within the modeling environment to a more detailed, shareable web application project platform.

 Note: See this article if you need more information on uploading to the web app.

 What are the main features of the web application and how do I use them?